z-katas/arch-katas-dcc/ADRs/adr-external-document-storage.md

 proposed

 ## Context
-Spotlight platform has variety of usecases involving files and documents.
+Spotlight platform has a variety of use-cases involving files and documents.
 For example
- * NP admin wants to engage with his/her community with help of a post involving an image.
+ * NP admin wants to engage with his/her community with the help of a post involving an image.
  * NP helps a candidate with resume review.
  * Feed items with posts having images in them.
- Hence document storage and retrievals becomes a regular usecase for the platform.
+ Hence, document storage and retrievals has become a regular use-case for the platform.

 ### Alternatives
 * Storing files on our file system